-A Trump Tweeted Video Gets Removed From Twitter After R.E.M Intellectual Property Complaint
+A Trump-Tweeted Video Gets Removed From Twitter After R.E.M.
+Intellectual Property Complaint

-Donald Trump might get a pass for some of his bombastic language, but copyright is copyright according to Twitter rules, and when you infringe on intellectual property, your post gets taken down, even if you are the president.
+Donald Trump might get a pass for some of his bombastic language, but copyright is copyright according to Twitter rules.
+And when you infringe on intellectual property, your post gets taken down, even if you are the president.

-Gizmodo is reporting that Donald Trump retweeted a video mocking Democrats’ reaction to the State of the Union using the R.E.M. song “Everybody Hurts” created by a person with the moniker “Carpe Donktum” who won a meme contest put on by Infowars.
+Gizmodo is reporting that Donald Trump retweeted a video mocking Democrats’ reaction to the State of the Union using the R.E.M. song “Everybody Hurts” created by a person with the moniker “Carpe Donktum” who won a meme contest put on by InfoWars.

-But soon after the video was posted, Twitter took the video down after complaints by the music publisher, Universal Music Publishing Group as well as R.E.M. band member Mike Mills, who had some choice words for the person who posted the video originally, and for the president, who pinned the video at the top of his Twitter account.
+But soon after the video was posted, Twitter took the video down after complaints by the music publisher, Universal Music Publishing Group, as well as R.E.M. band member Mike Mills, who had some choice words for the person who posted the video originally, and for the president, who pinned the video at the top of his Twitter account.

 “The a**holes @CarpeDonktum created the meme. #PresidentA**hole retweeted it.
 Measures have been taken to stop it. @jack you need to get on this.”

-The official R.E.M. account also got in on the action, tweeting: World Leader PRETEND!!!
+The official R.E.M. account also got in on the action, tweeting, World Leader PRETEND!!!
 Congress, Media–ghost this faker!!!
 Love, R.E.M.”

 Soon after, anyone attempting to view the video got a message which said the video was removed after a complaint from the copyright holder.